Create a Custom n8n Chat Widget (No Code)

 This works on any website platform:

-• Static HTML - paste it directly into your HTML file
+Paste it directly into your HTML file.

 Your chat widget will now appear on your site, ready to accept messages and forward them to your n8n workflow.